Jane Stapleton, Co-Founder and President

 In her current role, Adia partners with campuses and national collaborators to support strategic planning, assessment, and technical assistance for Department of Justice Office on Violence Against Women (OVW) Campus Program grantees.

-Lee co-founded the Campus Advocacy and Prevention Professionals Association (CAPPA), where she served as the Membership Committee Co-chair for five years.
+Lee holds a bachelor’s degree in Health & Society from the University of Rochester, a Master of Public Health degree in Behavioral Sciences and Health Education from Emory University, and is a Certified Health Education Specialist.
+She is passionate about supporting professionals in the field and her colleagues, having co-founded the Campus Advocacy and Prevention Professionals Association (CAPPA), where she served as the Membership Committee Co-chair for five years.
 She has also served in various elected and appointed leadership positions within the American College Health Association.
 Lee has contributed to multiple publications related to campus sexual violence prevention and has been recognized for her efforts with various campus awards.
-She holds a bachelor’s degree in Health and Society from the University of Rochester, a Master of Public Health degree in Behavioral Sciences and Health Education from Emory University and is a Certified Health Education Specialist.
-Lee is based in Boston, Massachusetts.